 You may also find wildflowers blooming after a wet winter, from mid-March through April and sometimes into May.
 During that time, call their wildflower hotline at 661-724-1180 to get the current status.

 You can see some of the rock formations from the highway, but don't just speed past.
 Take a detour to explore the unique landscape instead.
 You can drive around part of the park in a family sedan, but you can see more of it from your vehicle if you have four-wheel drive.
 You can find a map of the driving routes at the park's website.

 In the spring and fall, members of the Red Rock Canyon Interpretive Association lead guided hikes in the park.

 In spite of what you might read elsewhere, the official policy is that dogs must be on a leash and are not allowed on the trails.

 Stargazing at Red Rock Canyon

 On prime stargazing nights (when the moon is dark or just a sliver), you may find the Ricardo Campground dotted with telescopes set up by astronomy buffs.
-The Red Rock Canyon Interpretive Association website also lists astronomy programs hosted by local astronomy clubs.
+To see a list of astronomy programs hosted by local astronomy clubs, check the Red Rock Canyon Interpretive Association website

 Red Rock is an excellent place to watch a meteor shower.
 You can find a meteor shower calendar on the StarDate website.